How to Fix “This Site Ahead Contains Harmful Programs” on WordPress

 The warning can also occur if you are showing ads from low-quality advertising networks: sometimes, these networks display links to websites spreading malicious code.

-So in the end, this warning is displayed to protect and prevent users from spreading malware.
+So in the end, this warning is displayed to protect and prevent users from spreading malwares.

 This can result in a domino effect.
 The traffic to your website will decrease if visitors cannot access it.
 Rankings will drop, which will affect your revenue collection.
 To top it off, if your website is hacked, your hosting provider might suspend your account until it’s fixed.
 Etc, etc.